Call for Participation has now concluded. Thank you for your interest in the YMAP project.

-This Australian Research Council Discovery Project examines the international mobility of young people – moving both in and out of Australia – in order to understand its effects on their economic opportunities, social and family ties, and sense of citizenship.
-We want to know how young people from various cultural backgrounds think about and experience moving and living overseas: what are the highs and lows, the pros and cons?
-We're interested in how youth from various cultural backgrounds manage mobility and develop economic, social and civic benefits and manage challenges.
+This Australian Research Council Discovery Project is a five-year longitudinal study examines the international mobility of 2000 young people – moving both in and out of Australia – in order to understand its effects on their economic opportunities, social and family ties, and sense of citizenship.
+We want to know how young people think about and experience moving and living overseas: what are the highs and lows, the pros and cons?
+We're interested in how youth manage mobility and develop economic, social and civic benefits and manage challenges.

-For most participants, taking part in the project will involve completing three annual online surveys.
-A small sub-sample of participants will also be asked if they wish to participate in a series of three in-depth face-to-face or Skype interviews and/or a series of tasks using a Mobile Ethnography app called Indeemo (these tasks include posting in-the-moment videos, screen recordings, photos and notes).
+Participants will be asked to complete a survey (up to three times, over the course of the project).
+A small subset of participants will also be asked if they wish to participate in a series of in-depth Zoom/Skype or face-to-face interviews (three times, over the course of the project) and/or a series of online tasks (three times, over the course of the project).
+These tasks will include posting in-the-moment videos, screen recordings, photos and notes.

 Your participation is entirely voluntary and you can decide to withdraw from the project at any time, and without reason.
 If you decide to withdraw, there will be no negative consequences, your data will be destroyed and you will no longer be contacted by the researchers (the only exception to this is in the case of unidentifiable information already provided that cannot be extracted because it cannot be linked to you).

 All participants will be assigned a pseudonym and data used in project outcomes such as reports or published findings will not contain names or identifying characteristics.
 All information gathered from participants will be kept securely on university networked and password protected cloud storage.
 Only the research team directly linked with the project will have access to the raw data during the project.